NuGet/Home/designs/DotNet-Sources-Support.md

 ### Other ideas

+Q: should these commands accept "source and sources" as synonyms?
+A: Code now detects and redirects users nicely if they do 'dotnet nuget sources *' or 'dotnet nuget * sources' to: 'dotnet nuget * source'

-Validation rules on sources could be integrated into CLI and VS. (http vs https, source exists, etc...)
+Consider Post-MVP Improvement: Validation rules on sources could be integrated into CLI and VS. (http vs https, source exists, etc...)
 - on add/update, and on list.

-consider an airplane mode, or the like, to disable all sources which aren't available right now. but perhaps not the same disable as normal, so we can move back to enable later.
+Consider Post-MVP Improvement: consider an airplane mode, or the like, to disable all sources which aren't available right now. but perhaps not the same disable as normal, so we can move back to enable later.

 ### Open Questions
-Should dotnet nuget list source understand sources (and fallback folders?) set in project files? should there be a way to probe .csproj files??? to list other sources?
+Consider Post-MVP Improvement: Should dotnet nuget list source understand sources (and fallback folders?) set in project files? should there be a way to probe .csproj files??? to list other sources?
     dotnet nuget list source --solution foo.sln

-credentail provider...
-  should authenticated sources be handled better. could servers advertise what they need? could client make it easier to install? should validation rules for sources, help you understand if sources exist...if you can authenticate.
+Consider Post-MVP Improvement: credentail provider... should authenticated sources be handled better. could servers advertise what they need? could client make it easier to install? should validation rules for sources, help you understand if sources exist...if you can authenticate.

+Consider Post-MVP Improvement: Loïc: what about encrypted passwords on non-windows machines?

 TODO: Investigate - VS PM UI...compare where source info goes from that dialog vs CLI commands.
 And rationalize.

-TODO: Loïc: what about encrypted passwords on non-windows machines?

 TODO: go write CLI level code for validation/intellisense.
 TODO: finish all strings...including code gen of resx from commands.xml
+TODO: fix overridable log, for dotnet.exe scenario.